BigJellyDog/BigJellyDog/README.md

 - 👋 Hey i'm  Chris
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in C/C++ Programming
 - 🌱 I’m currently learning С/C++
 - 💞️ I’m looking to collaborate on what ever you like
 - 📫 You can reach me at christianfreud95@gmail.com or https://www.linkedin.com/in/bigjellydog/